MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/AKS_AzureStackHCI_EvalGuide.md

 Who should read this guide?
 -----------
-This evaluation guide demonstrates how to create a sandboxed, isolated AKS on Azure Stack HCI environment by using **nested virtualization** in Azure.
-By following this guide, you'll have a solid foundation on which you will be able to explore additional AKS on Azure Stack HCI scenarios in the future.
+This evaluation guide demonstrates how to create a sand-boxed, isolated AKS on Azure Stack HCI environment by using **nested virtualization**.
+This guide provides a solid foundation that will allow you to explore additional AKS on Azure Stack HCI scenarios in the future.

 Evaluate AKS on Azure Stack HCI using nested virtualization
 -----------